Radical evil: Inconsistency in ideas

 Kant's inconsistency of his moral theories are pointed and argued by many authors.
 Kant changes his supporting arguments and claims in his work that some philosophers found as "scandalous", "inconsistent", and "indecisive".
-From this, Kant's idea of radical evil is seen deviant and an undeveloped concept that does not support his overall ideas of ethics.
-Even though his development is seen as inconsistent, it is argued that his concept of radical evil align with his ideas of human freedom, the moral law, and moral responsibility.
+From this, Kant's idea of radical evil is seen as deviant and an undeveloped concept that does not support his overall ideas of ethics.
+Even though his development is seen as inconsistent, it is argued that his concept of radical evil aligns with his ideas of human freedom, the moral law, and moral responsibility.